tinyplex/tinybase/site/guides/1_the_basics/1_getting_started.md

 and run-time environments!
 It assumes that you have (or know how to have) a browser or Node-based development environment.

+Note that TinyBase requires a reasonably modern environment, as it makes extensive use of contemporary JavaScript features.
+A regularly-updated browser and Node 16 (or above) are recommended.

 ## TinyBase in a browser

 One simple way to get started with TinyBase is to include it as a UMD script